 Some senior leaders seem to have advanced through the sheer force of driving results, often at the cost of high employee compliance and burnout.
 Others appear to have attained senior roles through the influence of their charismatic personality without producing much in the way of sustained business outcomes.
 Too many leaders are promoted because of what they know or how long they have worked, rather than their skill in managing others.
 In this program, Sal moves beyond the 4 essential rules of leadership to explore the 4 shifts in mindset that help a senior leader balance both results and relationships so that ultimately they can unite the people around them.

-This keynote will build on the basics of leadership presented in Sal’s book and keynote Ignite!
-The 4 Essential Rules for Emerging Leaders.
+This keynote will build on the basics of leadership presented in Sal’s book and keynote Unite!
+How Senior Leaders Balance Results AND Relationships.
 During this interactive and engaging session, Sal Silvester will share his observations and recommendations on:

 - The 3 C’s : Understanding what makes senior leadership different